Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 A traditional shadow puppet has 24 moving joints, which make sure it can do all kinds of difficult movements.

-On a transparent screen lightened by a simple light source, their silhouettes would walk, dance, fight, talk, and laugh, to tell fascinating stories to the audiences.
+On a translucent screen lightened by a simple light source, their silhouettes would walk, dance, fight, talk, and laugh, to tell fascinating stories to the audiences.

 Shadow Puppets with Different Shapes and Colors of Faces, Noses, Eyes, and Clothes.